pretix/pretix-docs/docs/guides/integrations/hubspot.md

 Pair pretix fields of the type `Date and Time` with HubSpot fields of the type `datetime`.
 If a warning symbol :fa3-warning: appears in one of the lines, that means that line may cause issues due to incompatible data types.

-If you set "Mode" to `Overwrite`, then the plugin will overwrite any fields in your HubSpot database.
+If you set "Mode" to `Overwrite`, then the integration will overwrite any fields in your HubSpot database.

 If you set it to `Fill if new`, then it will only fill the field on an entirely new entry.
-The plugin will not make any changes if an entry with the same unique identifier already exists.
+The integration will not make any changes if an entry with the same unique identifier already exists.
 This avoids overwriting existing entries and filling them with mismatching data.

-If you set "Mode" to `Fill if empty`, then the plugin will only fill empty fields.
+If you set "Mode" to `Fill if empty`, then the integration will only fill empty fields.
 This can complete an entry with missing information, but it may sometimes complete it with mismatching information.
 The difference between `Fill if new` and `Fill if empty` is that `Fill if new` only writes completely new entries whose unique identifier does not yet exist in the HubSpot database.
 `Fill if empty` also adds information to already existing entries.

-If you set it to `Add to list`, then the plugin will add the content from pretix as an item in a list-type HubSpot field.
+If you set it to `Add to list`, then the integration will add the content from pretix as an item in a list-type HubSpot field.
 This is suitable for HubSpot variables that allow multiple entries, such as "Multiple checkboxes", "Radio select", and "Dropdown select".
-If you use this on a text variable in HubSpot, the plugin will append the text from pretix to the end, separated by semicolon.
+If you use this on a text variable in HubSpot, the integration will append the text from pretix to the end, separated by semicolon.
 If you use it on a number variable, then the export will work without issues on an empty field, but will cause an error if the field is already filled.

 For example, your mapping could look like the one portrayed in the following screenshot and table: